Sales Have Ended

 - anyone else who has an interest in how mindfulness based approaches may support best practice in social work

 The conference fee includes provision of tea, coffee and biscuits.
-Lunch is not provided but can be purchased nearby at the wide range of shops and cafes on Regent Street and the surrounding area.
+Lunch is not provided but can be purchased nearby at the wide range of shops, street food stalls and cafes around the re-generated Kings Cross/St Pancras area.
 If you have allergies or special circumstance in relation to refreshments please contact us to discuss your needs and we will do our very best to meet special requirements.

-University of Westminster has full accessibility for wheelchair users .
+NCVO has accessibility for wheelchair users .
 Please contact us to discuss any additional needs and we will be happy to help.

 Can we be invoiced for tickets for this event?